andjelka292/frontend-challenge/README.md

  * value - current value of component
  * component - type of component
  * col - bootstrap column with, ignored on mobile devices as it should use 12

+ ## Appendix B

+ Anything that is left unspecified, can be specified by challenger himself :)